br3wb0n1k/Multi-AssetExchangeOrBrokerTradingBridge/README.md

 # Multi-AssetExchangeTradingBridge
-The code is for sending our blackbox trading signal to various exchanges (Cryptocurrency, Stocks, Forex etc) for executing trades
+The code is for sending our blackbox trading signal to various exchanges and brokers (Cryptocurrency, Stocks, Forex etc) for executing trades

 Trading exchanges for our Quant Fund: